alialib/alia/docs/assorted-examples.md

 Tip Calculator
 --------------

-Here's a simple tip calculator that shows off some many of the features of alia:
+Here's a simple tip calculator that shows off some of the features of alia:
 [actions](actions.md), conditional widgets, and how you can use alia's data graph to 'magically' manifest state when and where you need it, even in the middle of declarative component code.